ezbreaks/Linker/README.md

 Linker is a Ruby on Rails application.
-The basic idea is based on Reddit
+The basic idea is based on Reddit.